Lombiq and open-source

 - Sébastien Ros: One of the main developers of Orchard and several libraries it uses.

+We periodically check on the people and projects we sponsor to see if they're still active, as well as add new ones.
 We're on the lookout for more amazing projects, so certainly let us know if you know of one!
 We want to support smaller, less popular but still important projects that are otherwise under the radar of most people.
+In the case of projects, it's important that the money actually serves the project, it doesn't just accumulate under an account without withdrawal.

 Open-source and open hearts

 Apart from the software world we also try to help in other communities with our philanthropic activities.
-Most recently, we've delivered thousands of reusable masks to the Hungarian Charity Service of the Order of Malta during the coronavirus pandemic.
+Most recently, we've delivered thousands of reusable masks to the Hungarian Charity Service of the Order of Malta during the coronavirus pandemic, as well as help for refugees of the war in Ukraine, and again, and again.
+Recently, we also helped homeless people.

 Would you like to contribute to our projects?